Privacy Implies Stability: Information-Theoretic Generalization Bounds for Quantum Learning: Untrusted Data Processor and Information Theoretic Admissibility (ITA)

 \subsection{Quantum Advantage: Privacy under ITA}

 The imposition of the ITA condition reveals a fundamental divergence between classical and quantum privacy capabilities.
-We demonstrate that while classical ITA algorithms necessitate a total loss of privacy, quantum mechanics allows for algorithms that are both ITA and privacy-preserving.
+In the classical case, admissibility in the untrusted setting collapses privacy in a strong sense: if the prescribed algorithm fails to retain enough information to reconstruct the raw input, then a Data Processor can instead keep a more informative classical representation and simulate the prescribed algorithm afterwards.
+In the quantum case, however, non-commutativity changes this conclusion.
+Since non-orthogonal quantum states cannot be perfectly distinguished, an information- theoretically admissible procedure need not permit perfect recovery of the underlying classical data.

-\textbf{The Collapse of Classical Privacy:} In the classical domain, the encoded states $\rho_s$ effectively behave as probability distributions (or commutative states).
-In such a scenario, the lemma below shows that simultaneous ITA (optimality) and Differential Privacy (indistinguishability) are impossible.
+\textbf{The Collapse of Classical Privacy:} In the classical domain, the encoded states \(\rho_s\) effectively behave as probability distributions, or equivalently as mutually commuting states.
+In such a scenario, the lemma below shows that simultaneous ITA, interpreted as maximality in the informativeness order, and nontrivial privacy are incompatible unless privacy is already imposed at the level of the raw states. \begin{lemma} Assume that all states \(\{\rho_s\}_s\) commute, i.e., the setting is classical.
+If there exists no reconstruction map \(\Gamma\) such that